Guide to the Release of Student Information

 Any student can request enrollment verification in person within the

-Office of Admissions and Records.
+Office of the Registrar.
 A picture identification will be required.

 If the student does not wish to come into the office, he/she can gain